tomvanbraeckel/kodi-cli/README.md

 -o play youtube video directly on Kodi.
 Use the name of video.
 -i interactive navigation mode.
 Accept keyboard keys of Up, Down, Left, Right, Back, information and context menu.
 -t "text to send"
+-r 'magnetlink' Magnet link or link to a torrent to play via xbmctorrent
 ```

 #Dependencies